wakim/github-mvp/README.md

-# Using Github API using Kotlin, Dagger and RxAndroid
+# Exploring Github API using Kotlin, Dagger and RxAndroid

 ## Dependencies